Asilvazavala/Asilvazavala/README.md

 # Hey there!
 Welcome 👋
 ![SVG Banners](https://github.com/Asilvazavala/Astro-Portfolio/blob/7fcf77151479c52282edafed91e84528c23ebfe5/public/opengraph.png)
 ## About me
 Professional in high-performance web design and development, specialized in JavaScript, React, and TailwindCSS.
-Also have a degree in Information Technology Engineering, live in Mexico.
-I´m proactive, persevering and adaptable, have +8 years experience working as a technician.
+Also have a degree in Information Technology Engineering, have +8 years experience working as a technician.
 Love solving problems and facing challenges.

 💼 Portfolio: https://as-work.vercel.app/

 💎 Linkedin: https://www.linkedin.com/in/antonio-silva-developer​

-📨 Mail: asilvazavala@gmail.com
+🪒 CV: <a style="text-align: center;" href="https://drive.google.com/file/d/1T5KSo0crbuGPGPMiAGHPgdR-w__Xvx_6/view">Curriculum Vitae</a>

 😀 Looking for a job

 💪 Currently learning AWS

 ## Technologies that I've used